• Skip to primary navigation

 Delightful strawberry muffins fresh from the oven.

-When baking with gluten-free flours it’s really important how you measure the flour.
-Use a fluff first and then use the scoop and sweep method.
+When baking with gluten-free flour it’s really important how you measure the flour.
+Use a fluff first, and then use the scoop and sweep method.

 One strawberry muffin made with a gluten-free recipes.

-Allow muffins to completely cool before storing in a covered container for up to 3 days or freeze in a freezer bag for up to 3 months.
+Store: Allow the muffins to completely cool before storing them in a covered container for up to 3-4 days or in the refrigerator for up to 5 days.

 Print